 SEC Updates

-TN provided and update on Smart Energy Code (SEC) Modification Proposal (MP) 162, advising the change was approved by the SEC Change Board and is now awaiting a decision from Ofgem.
+TN provided an update on Smart Energy Code (SEC) Modification Proposal (MP) 162, advising the change was approved by the SEC Change Board and is now awaiting a decision from Ofgem.

-TN advised SEC Draft Proposal (DP) 206 was likely to progress.
+Regarding SEC Draft Proposal (DP) 206, TN advised they will be in discussion with the proposer to see if this is a change they still wish to progress.

 DCUSA Updates